amishajha/amishajha/README.md

 - 🤓 I'm a second year undergraduate in Dr Dy Patil Institute of Technology
 - 🌱 I’m currently learning  new technologies
 - 💻 I also like coding and developing
-- ✨ Fun fact: I love to play volleyball and  guitar .
+- ✨ I love to play volleyball and  guitar .

 ### Connect with me: